 1. Customers respond better to relationships than promotions and advertisement

 It’s human to value a relationship more than a marketing tool like an advertisement.
-When a business values the consumer experience, they start valuing everything they feel, hear, smell, see, and touches while interacting with your business.
+When a business values the consumer experience, they start valuing everything they feel, hear, smell, see, and touch while interacting with your business.

 This way, they build a relationship with them.
 These customers will become a part of your loyalty club and start responding to every initiative the business takes to strengthen the relationship.